-Benjamin Enke is an Assistant Professor at Harvard's Department of Economics.
+Benjamin Enke is an Associate Professor at Harvard's Department of Economics.
 Ben received his Ph.D. in Economics from Bonn in 2016.
 His research focuses on experimental, behavioral, and cultural economics....
 Read more about Benjamin Enke

 Pershing Square Professor of Economics and Finance